Hashtag Web3 / Updated

 Month 1: Foundation Building

-- Parallel: Follow DPFZA announcements; research current port digitization efforts
+- Parallel: Monitor DPFZA announcements; research ongoing port digitization efforts.

 Month 2: Specialization

-- Week 1-2: Complete first Hyperledger project (build a simple supply chain ledger)
+- Week 1-2: Complete your first Hyperledger project by building a simple supply chain ledger.

-- Week 3-4: Research Djibouti port specifically; identify pain points
+- Week 3-4: Research Djibouti's port specifically and identify its pain points.

-- Parallel: Network with traders/logistics professionals in region
+- Parallel: Network with traders and logistics professionals in the region.

 Month 3: Market Entry